yoyodapro/Kangaroo-Server/README.md

 Kangaroo v2.1 (Build by JeanLucPons)

-Kangaroo.exe -t 0 -gpu -gpuId 0,1 -w yourusername
+please only make your changes to this portion of the bat file: [-t 0 -gpu -gpuId 0,1 -w yourusername]

 -t [Number of CPU threads] ex. -t 1 will run one thread, 0 for no threads